Fractured 5th Metatarsal

 - It may take several months for you to feel completely back to normal after this injury

 - After the cast is removed you should see a physio to work on the strength and movement in your foot (you should be referred by the hospital, but bring your ACC number)

 - We discourage smoking as this may delay bone healing

 Will I be followed up?

-- Yes, a follow-up appointment in the Orthopaedic Clinic will be requested when you leave ED and you will be contacted regarding a date and time, this may be up to 6 weeks after the injury depending on the location of the fracture
+- Yes, a follow-up appointment in the Orthopaedic Clinic will be requested when you leave the Emergency Department (ED).
+You will be contacted about a date and time - this may be up to 6 weeks after the injury depending on the location of the fracture

 What if I have concerns/questions?